-Finding homes for people in the Chicago suburbs is what we do.
+Finding homes for people in the Chicago suburbs is what I do.
 Deciding which town, or style or rejecting a house for not having granite counter tops (thank you, House Hunters) are minor concerns in the big picture of life.
-I'm thrilled that Jeff and I have partnered with an organization that provides homes for the most vulnerable.
+I'm thrilled that I have partnered with an organization that provides homes for the most vulnerable.

 Call it fate, call it destiny, call it God's timing, call it whatever; but, there are times in our lives when all the pieces come together in just the right way that you know it was meant to be.

 I worked with Chris and became friends with his wife, Danna.
 As so often happens, job changes and a move distanced us.